openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wifimac.pyconfig.layer2.config.multiusevariables
    :language: python

-In the ``__init__`` functino, the several sub-configuration classes are initialized with their default sub-configurations:
+In the ``__init__`` function, the several sub-configuration classes are initialised with their default sub-configurations:

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wifimac.pyconfig.layer2.config.init
    :language: python

-The remaining part of the function then controls the initialization of the variables which are used in multiple FUs.
+The remaining part of the function then controls the initialisation of the variables which are used in multiple FUs.

 Therefore, a configuration variable is either found on this level of